Thulium-Drake/ansible-role-dns_server/README.md

 This role uses JP Mens' pdns_zone module for Ansible, you can find it, and it's documentation [on his Github](https://github.com/jpmens/ansible-m-pdns_zone)

+NOTE: This module does not work with PDNS 4.1 or higher(all tests I have ran failed)

 You need to install this module in your Ansible project by placing it in
 ```
 ansible_root/modules/pdns_zone.py